How To Stay Healthy and Heart-Centered

-One of the ways I rejuvenate and renew is by travel.
+One of the ways I rejuvenate and renew is by traveling.
 I love feeling the freedom of going somewhere I have never been before and I feel such a sense of adventure.

-Forget the all-inclusives.
+Forget the all-inclusive.
 The money doesn’t go to the local people.

 Instead, it’s time to get out of your comfort zone and help the local economy directly.

 This can be challenging for people as they witness the poverty and living conditions they are not used to seeing.
-This is where self-awareness and opening your heart comes in.
+This is where self-awareness and opening your heart come in.

 In my travels to S.E.
-Asia, I travelled with G Adventures, a company that works with local businesses that support local people and this takes the guess work and legwork out of finding reputable places to support.
+Asia, I traveled with G Adventures, a company that works with local businesses that support local people and this takes the guesswork and legwork out of finding reputable places to support them.

 In Hoi An, Vietnam, we had a lesson on noodle making and a delicious lunch at Oodles of Noodles.
-Another day we ate at Streets Restaurant.
+On another day we ate at Streets Restaurant.
 Young people receive 18 months of training and learn to work in the hospitality industry.